getify/You-Dont-Know-JS/types-grammar/ch4.md

 `Symbol.toStringTag` is intended to define a custom string value to describe the object whenever its default `toString()` operation is invoked directly, or implicitly via coercion; in its absence, the value used is `"Object"` in the common `"[object Object]"` output.

 The `get ..` syntax in `spyObject5c` is defining a *getter*.
-That means when JS tries to access this `Symbol.toStringTag` as a property (as normal), this gettter code instead causes the function we specify to be invoked to compute the result.
+That means when JS tries to access this `Symbol.toStringTag` as a property (as normal), this getter code instead causes the function we specify to be invoked to compute the result.
 We can run any arbitrary logic inside this getter to dynamically determine a string *tag* for use by the default `toString()` method.

 #### Overriding `ToPrimitive`